-Each student earning a degree must complete at least 30 hours of course credit from Mid-America Baptist Theological Seminary.
-Each program has a limit on the number of hours that can be transferred from another institution.
-Sixty-hour associate degrees have a limit of 30, the 60-hour Master of Arts level may transfer in up to 30 hours, and master level 90-hour degrees are allowed to transfer as many as 60 hours.
-For the doctoral degrees, no more than half of seminars may be transferred into the program.
-(Policy consistent with SACSCOC 3.5.2 and 3.6.3.)
+Each degree program has a limit on the number of hours that can be transferred from another institution.
+The 60-hour master's degrees may transfer in up to 30 hours, and the 90-hour master's degrees are allowed to transfer as many as 60 hours.
+For the doctoral degrees, normally no more than half of seminars may be transferred into the program.
+(Policy consistent with SACSCOC 3.6.3.)

-Granting of Academic Credit for Previous Non-
+Granting of Academic Credit for Previous Non- Academic Experience

-Academic Experience